robinchauhan36/BookMovie/README.md

 7 - Create a superuser to access the admin **python manage.py createsuperuser**

 8 - Add cities to master data from ADMIN and you can add movie details through Admin or with the API too.

+If any queries related to cloning the project feel free to reach me.
+Thankyou